pharringtonp19/rfp/docs/index.md

 ### **Perspective**

+??? note "Concepts"

+    - Attention v.s.
+Sampling

 From when I read Card and Kreuger 1994 in my second year of grad school, I've been interested in the relationship between "clusters" and selection on observables.
 The latter assumes a local level of variation, while the former prohibits it.

-At a high level, you can think of assuming selection on observables and then cluster-level assignment as transforming the probability measure of interest as follows
+At a high level, you can think of assuming selection on observables and then cluster-level assignment as transforming the probability measure of interest as follows.

 $$\mathbb{P} \mapsto G(\mathbb{P}) \mapsto H \circ G (\mathbb{P}) $$